Understanding your gas or electricity bill

 - That you’re not building up any debt.

 - If there’s a cheaper tariff you can move to.
-(Within the ongoing crisis, there are not a lot of options available.
-Check carefully before making any decisions.)
+Check carefully before making any decisions.

 A breakdown of a typical energy bill